TheDye/Yaklass-solver/README.md

 ## 📖 About

-This bot is a sophisticated automation tool designed to assist with online tests.
+This bot is a sophisticated automation tool designed to help with online tests.
 Instead of relying on a single AI source, it queries **multiple LLMs in parallel** (via Perplexity and Groq), compares their answers using similarity matching, and votes on the best response.
 It then interacts directly with the browser to type or select the correct answer automatically.

 ## ✨ Features